aldamd/CTF/writeups/CSAWQuals2024/pwn/*nix-philosophies/readme.md

 , "", 32)
 ```
 All the garbage aside, it looks like when our input is "m12ljknf0vHtdYNXGR" we were off on our ```char_sum - 0x643``` by 109, or 'm'.

+We could've used ltrace from the beginning but I need the reversing practice :)

 Repeating the same for the string "DfZbUnHn7mxg7IlPMX" we end up being off by 68, or D.
 Alright I think I know what's happening here, looks like the first letter of our input isn't being considered for the running total.